-General concerns about policies, procedures, people, or situations in the Graduate Psychology program can be shared with the Associate Chair for Graduate Studies Dr. Adam Winsler or with the Department Chair Dr. Keith Renshaw.
+General concerns about policies, procedures, people, or situations in the Graduate Psychology program can be shared with the Associate Chair for Graduate Studies, Dr. Tyler Shaw, or with the Department Chair, Dr. Tim Curby.

 The Graduate Administrator (Coordinator) is Tanie Boeddeker.

-Dr. Winsler's Signature may be required on some documents.
+Dr. Shaw's Signature may be required on some documents.

 Depending on the nature of the concern, the Associate Chair or Chair will take appropriate steps to address the concern.
 Please refer to our Graduate Grievance Policy if you have any questions.

 Information about appealing your grade can be found at the link provided.

 George Mason has a full-service bookstore located on the main level of the Johnson Center.
 Students may order books online, check textbook requirements by class/section and purchase Mason gear.
 During the first week of the fall and spring semesters, the bookstore is traditionally open for extended hours.
 The University Bookstore website has more information.